Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The vintage appeal is visible from the old-school design of the face where Roman numerals lay graciously around the cut-out.
 The crocodile-embossed black leather straps all but complement the classic aesthetics.

-When the Stuhrling brand emerged at the beginning of the millennium, it instantly rocked the industry with over-the-top designs that cost a fraction from what they actually looked like.
+When the Stuhrling brand emerged at the beginning of the millennium, it instantly rocked the industry with over-the-top designs.
 To this day, the company has continued to amaze with mouthwatering designs for various occasions.

 The Stuhrling Anatol 371 is one of the top-selling models out of the company’s vast product line, and once you take a look at it, it is clear why.
 “A window into time” is what describes this timepiece the most – every little detail of the mechanism’s complex construction is displayed for all to see.